MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/Business_Application.md

 Market Entry Strategy:
--	Initial CDE Segment to target: o	We will be targeting the defence sector – anti-terrorism, chemical disaster management, detecting air-borne chemical threats
+-	Initial CDE Segment to target:
+  - We will be targeting the defence sector – anti-terrorism, chemical disaster management, detecting air-borne chemical threats
 -	Initial CDE geography to target:
-The largest geographical market for CDE correlates to countries most affected by terrorism o	Initially, we will be targeting the US as North America is the largest market for chemical detection technology o	Followed by India, France and the UK which are the subsequent countries identified to be most vulnerable to terrorism
+The largest geographical market for CDE correlates to countries most affected by terrorism
+  - Initially, we will be targeting the US as North America is the largest market for chemical detection technology
+  - Followed by India, France and the UK which are the subsequent countries identified to be most vulnerable to terrorism

 Target Customers:
 Suppliers of Chemical Detection Equipment to the government and commercial industries: